 Use exclusion in your searches

-Not always possible but you should always do this.
-On Sales Navigator, it is quite simple to exclude in term.
+It doesn’t always work but you should always give it a go.
+On Sales Navigator, it is quite simple to exclude.
 You will have to use the keyword “NOT” followed by what you want to exclude if you use a normal search.

 The idea is to hover over your searches to see profiles that don’t match your search.
 For example, you searched for “Sales Manager” and on page 3 of your search is a “Sales Assistant”.
 This is not at all what you are looking for.

 So you will exclude him from the results.
-You have to repeat this work several times.
+You have to repeat the above several times.
 It can take 10-20 minutes but it is fundamental, because it is the basis of your prospecting!

 Import and delete prospects